Yokogawa-Technologies-Solutions-India/e-RT3-docs/Articles/AWS/Installing_AWS-IoT_Greengrass.md

 ## Introduction

-AWS IoT Greengrass is a software that extends cloud capabilities to local devices.
-This enables devices to collect and analyze data closer to the source of information, react autonomously to local events, and communicate securely with each other on local networks.
-Local devices can also communicate securely with AWS IoT Core and export IoT data to the AWS Cloud.
+AWS IoT Greengrass is a software that renders enhanced cloud capabilities to field devices.
+This enables the devices to collect and analyze data locally, react to local events independently, and communicate securely on local networks.
+The devices can also communicate securely with AWS IoT Core and export IoT data to the AWS Cloud.

 In this article, we will create a Greengrass Group on AWS Cloud and install AWS IoT Greengrass Core on the Edge device (e-RT3 Plus).
+Additionally, we will deploy a sample package to verify the connection with AWS Cloud.

 For more information on AWS IoT Greengrass, refer to [AWS IoT Greengrass official website](https://docs.aws.amazon.com/greengrass/index.html).